‘Freemasonry on the Frontier…’

 ‘Rob Morris, the Conservators, and the failure to establish a Grand Lodge of the United States’

 Dr Mike Kearsley was born in Lancashire and lived in New Zealand for many years before returning to the UK.
 He was initiated into freemasonry in Hawera Lodge in Taranaki NZ, and passed and raised in Mairehau Lodge in Christchurch, NZ.
 In the UK he later joined David Bonner Lodge, the Musicians Lodge of the province of Middlesex under the English Constitution, becoming Master in 2010 and thereafter Secretary.
 He is a member of Temple of Athene Research Lodge (Master in 2013); Feltham Lodge (Master in 2012); and Quatuor Coronati.

-Mike is a prolific researcher and author, a past Provincial Grand Orator for Middlesex, and in 2011 was awarded the Norman Spencer prize.
+Mike is a prolific researcher and author, a past Provincial Grand Orator for Middlesex, who in 2011 was awarded the Norman Spencer prize.
 He was appointed Prestonian lecturer in 2014 and ANZMRC lecturer in 2019.

 ‘Henry Harford, the last Proprietor (and Provincial Grand Master) of Maryland’

 Barry Hoffbrand, a consultant physician, studied at Oxford University; University College Hospital Medical School, London; and the Cardiovascular Research Institute, University of California, San Francisco.
 The author of numerous articles and the winner of the Norman B Spencer prize essay, Barry has been a freemason since 1979.
 He is a PM of Royal Somerset House and Inverness Lodge, Number IV, a member of the Grand Stewards’ Lodge, and holds Grand Rank.

 ‘Revolution and Race in in Nineteenth-Century German America’